Defluencer/dit/streamer-app/README.md

   },
   "chat": {
     "pubsub_topic": "defluencer_live_chat"
-  },
-  "ffmpeg": {
-    "output_socket_addrs": "localhost:2526",
-    "input_socket_addrs": "localhost:2525"
   }
 }
 ```
+- Input socket address is the IP and Port the app will listen for FFMPEG on.
+- Segment duration is how long one media segment last in seconds.
+Also called Keyframe Interval.
 - Topics are used for live stream and chat.
 Choose some unique names.
-- Archive Configuration (can be omited to disable archiving)
-  - Archive live chat set to false will disable live chat archiving.
-  - Segment duration is how long one media segment last in seconds.
-Make sure it's the same eveywhere.
-- Video Configuration
-  - Optionaly pubsub topic can be omited to disable live streaming.
-- FFMPEG Configuration (Can be omited.
-It allow a custom ffmpeg script to be used.)
-  - Optionaly input can be omited to ingess video files.
-Command: streamer-app Path/To/Video/File

 ## Video Live Streaming
-Enable archiving and live streaming in config.
+Set the output of your broadcasting software to the input of FFMPEG.
+Default rtmp://localhost:2525
 - Start IPFS with PubSub enabled.
 Command: ipfs daemon --enable-pubsub-experiment
-- Start streamer-app.
+- Run script live_stream or custom script.
+- Run script ffmpeg_hls_stream or custom script.
 - Start your broadcast software.
 - Stream!
 - Stop your broadcast software.